Breaking change detection – Overview

 category.

-Breaking change detection is limited to the given files if the --path
+flag limits breaking change detection to the specified files if applied:

 Advanced use cases